namans3/Keyword-Extraction/README.md

 Refer to the file TweetListener.py

 We start with importing the libraries that we would need.
-We use Tweepy for connecting to twitter and streamaing tweets.
-Since twitter API streams tweets as json objects, we use the json library to use finctions to extract the text of the tweet from the json object.
+We use Tweepy for connecting to twitter and streaming tweets.
+Since twitter API streams tweets as json objects, we use the json library to use functions to extract the text of the tweet from the json object.
 Then we use textbolb to convert tweets into blobs (which is a list of words in the tweets) and doing sentiment analysis using the inbuilt functions. sys is quite useful for determining the file locations on a system.
 ```
 import tweepy
 import textblob from TextBlob